 There are two common types of veneers cosmetic dentists use today: traditional porcelain veneers and “no prep” veneers.

-Similar to porcelain veneers, “no prep” veneers require less preparation, or reduction, of the tooth.
+Similar to porcelain veneers, “no prep” veneers require less preparation, or reduction, of the tooth surface.
 However, this option is not appropriate for everyone.
 As with porcelain veneers, “no prep” veneers are bonded to the front surface of your teeth.
-Porcelain veneers can be quicker to apply with less discomfort than traditional veneers.
+“No prep” veneers can be quicker to apply with less discomfort than traditional veneers.

 Dr. Britt will carefully evaluate your needs and goals when determining which application of veneers is most sensible and will achieve the best results for your unique dental situation.